1978–79 Australian region cyclone season: Severe Tropical Cyclone Peter

-A weak low pressure area over the Arafura Sea developed into Cyclone Peter on 29 December.
+A weak low-pressure area over the Arafura Sea developed into Cyclone Peter on 29 December.
 Peter moved southeastward and deepened while brushing Arnhem Land.
 Initially a tropical low, it strengthened into a Category 1 cyclone by 12:00 UTC on 29 December.
 Peter intensified further on 30 December and became a Category 2 cyclone.
 On the following day, the cyclone peaked with maximum sustained winds of 110 km/h.
 Peter weakened to a Category 1 cyclone before making landfall near the mouth of the Edward River in Queensland.
 While crossing the Cape York Peninsula, the storm weakened slowly.
 After reaching the Pacific Ocean near Cooktown, the storm decelerated and meandered offshore, but dissipated about 105 km north of Cape Melville.

-While trekking slowly offshore the east coast of Queensland, the storm dropped very heavy rainfall, peaking at 1,947 mm at Mount Bellenden Ker, making it the wettest tropical cyclone on record in Australia.
+While trekking slowly offshore the east coast of Queensland, the storm dropped very heavy rainfall, peaking at 1,947 mm at Mount Bellenden Ker, making it the wettest tropical cyclone in Australia at the time until Cyclone Jasper of 2023.
 Severe flooding occurred, especially in the Cairns area.
 The most severe damage was dealt to sugar cane, which suffered 70 to 90 percent destruction.
 Some flights were canceled at the Cairns Airport due to standing water.
 Floodwaters forced at least 50 people to flee their homes in Cairns.
 A number of roads, including major highways, were flooded throughout coastal areas of Far North Queensland.
 Rainfall and winds also resulted in many power and telephone service outages through the region.
 There were two fatalities and damage reached approximately $10 million.

 Tropical Cyclone Greta

-A weak low pressure area associated with the remnants of Peter developed into a tropical disturbance over the Gulf of Carpentaria on 8 January.
+A weak low-pressure area associated with the remnants of Peter developed into a tropical disturbance over the Gulf of Carpentaria on 8 January.
 After six hours, the disturbance intensified into a tropical low, which was named Greta.
 Moving east-northeast, the system strengthened into a Category 1 cyclone late on 9 January.
 By 00:00 UTC the next day, Greta became a Category 2 and peaked with maximum sustained winds of 95 km/h.
 A few hours later, the system made landfall to the south of Weipa, Queensland.
 The city of Weipa recorded a barometric pressure of 986 mbar, the lowest in relation to Greta.
 While traversing the Cape York Peninsula, the cyclone weakened, falling to Category 1 intensity by midday on 10 January.

 Eventually, Greta curved southward and briefly moved offshore, before making another landfall near Princess Charlotte Bay early on 11 January.
 The storm curved west-southwestward and soon weakened to a tropical low.
 After re-emerging into the Gulf of Carpentaria again on 12 January, Greta almost immediately weakened to a tropical disturbance.
 The storm then meandered offshore Gulf Country before dissipating around 00:00 UTC on 13 January.
 Greta brought rainfall to portions of the Cape York Peninsula flooded during the passage of Cyclone Peter, but the former resulted in much less damage than the latter.